zooba/pymanager/doc/using.rst

 Otherwise, they will be left.
 If no tags are provided with ``--update``, all installs managed by PyManager will be updated if newer versions are available.

-Passing ``--dry-run`` will generate logs, but will not modify any installs.
+Passing ``--dry-run`` will generate output and logs, but will not modify any installs.

 .. code: shell